dhis2-metadata/DOCS-General_Metadata_Package_Documentation/docs/ento-design-guide.md

 Every standard method or procedure for the collection of entomological data and every vector control intervention is different and requires a different data collection process.
 For this reason, several modules have been developed, each to support a different entomological or vector control activity.
 Such a modular approach allows countries to choose which modules to implement, depending on their national needs.

-Entomological data is often collected through bioassays or mosquito collections that are repeated several times for the same place and time period (e.g multiple WHO cone bioassay for the monitoring of IRS efficacy can be conducted on the same day in different houses, several traps can be placed on the same night in different houses of a village to collect mosquitoes), in addition, some vector control activities require collecting data for the same geographical area over time (e.g. indoor spraying in several houses in one area on the same day).
+Entomological data is often collected through bioassays or mosquito collections that are repeated several times for the same place and time period (e.g multiple WHO cone bioassay for the monitoring of IRS efficacy can be conducted on the same day in different houses, several traps can be placed on the same night in different houses of a village to collect mosquitoes), in addition, some vector control activities also require collecting data repeatedly for the same geographical and time period (e.g. indoor residual spraying in several houses in one area on the same day).
 Therefore, the entomology and vector control modules make use of both event and tracker programs to meet the needs of entomologist and vector control specialists in the field.

 During implementation in countries, modules are adopted to country needs to facilitate their field data collection.